fj81-dev/lunii-manager/README.md

 4. The first time you plug in a Lunii, macOS will ask you to grant access to **removable volumes**: allow it.
 If your library is on a NAS, also allow access to **network volumes**.

 > Clicked "Don't Allow" by mistake? **Lunii Manager → Reset permissions…** replays the system prompt.

+> **Staying up to date**: **Lunii Manager → Check for Updates…** asks GitHub for the latest release and offers the new `.dmg` when one's available — no background calls, only when you click.

 ---